bizz84/flutter-tips-and-tricks/tips/0213-fixing-version-solving-failed-errors/index.md

 Some more details:

-1. "flutter pub upgrade" is your friend.
+1. `flutter pub upgrade` is your friend.
 It will try to resolve all dependencies without causing conflicts
 2. Be persistent.
 Inspect the error log closely and see if you can figure it out
 3. Remove version constraints from conflicting packages and try again